 Do this, and you'll likely wake up at 3 a.m., and be just as tired the next day.

-4. Staying Inside
+4 Staying Inside

 When you're tired, you might want to hide away from the blinding light of the sun.
 But stepping out can actually be a good thing.

 sunlight for 20 minutes soon after getting up, then continue with light bursts of 10 minutes every couple hours," Dr. Darley says.
 "Full spectrum light naturally increases alertness."
 And that can help get you through the day.
 5 Doing A Strenuous Workout

 get a restful sleep, but working out later in the day can cause cortisol to spike which can prevent some people from being able to fall asleep," health coach Rachel MacPherson tells Bustle.
 Instead, do your workout in the morning.
 Or skip it entirely until you've caught up on sleep.
 6 Snacking To Stay Awake

 feel hungrier than normal, and lead to cravings for simple carbohydrates.
 And while that's fine, keep in mind that eating sugary snacks can crash your blood sugar, and make you feel even worse.
 Instead, "eat a healthy balanced diet so your blood sugar levels remain steady," Dr. Darley says.
 7 Drinking A Night Cap

 A night cap may seem like a good idea, if you want to fall asleep faster.
 But if you want that deep sleep, you may want to stick with water.

 Jason Piper, a sleep and nutrition coach, tells Bustle.
 "These are the restorative phases we go through at night.
 Alcohol keeps you mainly in a light sleep phase."
 8 Cramming For A Test

 big test tomorrow, and plan to stay up all night studying, it may be smarter to just go to bed.
 "You may feel like you are making progress, but when you finally go to sleep and it is a short duration, you will miss out on a lot of your REM sleep," Piper says.
 "REM sleep is when the brain moves short-term memories into long-term memory, so a lot of what you were studying becomes lost."
 9 Sleeping In Andrey_Popov/Shutterstock

 Just like going to bed early, sleeping in always seems like a good idea in the moment.
 And yet, "it can shift [your] circadian rhythm for the day, making it harder to fall asleep at night," Piper says.

 Basically, sleeping in — even for just one hour past your usual wake time — throws off the timing of the sleep hormone, melatonin.
 It's best to stick to your normal

 snack before bed, keep in mind that eating a big meal can make for a rough night.

 "Your body needs to digest the food," Piper says.
 "So it will raise your internal core [temperature] as it metabolizes the food and also will divert energy away from sleep to digesting the food."